ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/MINAR.md

 So although we used a very simple example, we saw a few important MINAR principles, not least that MINAR saves us the trouble of writing infinite loops (in fact, MINAR can't work properly if there's an infinite loop in our code).
 The next example will show more complicated calls.
 #### Multiple events

-To see a bit of the potential of async programming with MINAR, let's look at the one of MINAR's [test programmes - the complex dispatch](https://github.com/ARMmbed/minar/blob/master/test/complex_dispatch.cpp).
+To see a bit of the potential of async programming with MINAR, let's look at the one of MINAR's test programs - [the complex dispatch](https://github.com/ARMmbed/minar/blob/master/test/complex_dispatch.cpp).

 ##### The code